-Before Garth, 58, became a household name in the late 1980s, he grew up in Yukon, Oklahoma, alongside his five older siblings with dad Troyal Raymond Brooks and mom Colleen McElroy Carroll.
-As a kid, the Grammy Award winner‘s father worked as a draftsman for an oil company, while his mother was a country singer in the 1950s.
+Garth has an estimated net worth of $400 million combined with his wife, Trisha Yearwood, according to Celebrity Net Worth.
+Before he became a household name in the late 1980s, he grew up in Yukon, Oklahoma, alongside his five older siblings with dad Troyal Raymond Brooks and mom Colleen McElroy Carroll.
+As a kid, the Grammy Award winner‘s father worked as a draftsman for an oil company, while his mother was a country singer.

 In 2005, he announced the end of his run with Capitol Records and established his own record label, Pearl Records.
 Since then, Garth has released four compilation albums with his record label, including his 2014 album Man Against Machine and his 2016 album Gunslinger.

-Despite his Hollywood hiatus, Garth temporarily suspended his retirement in 2009 when he announced his “Garth” residency at the Encore Las Vegas.
+Despite his hiatus, Garth temporarily suspended his retirement in 2009 when he announced his “Garth” residency at the Encore Las Vegas.
 Because the performer only played shows on the weekends, this allowed Garth to still enjoy time with his family.

-While Garth’s net worth is nothing short of impressive, there’s no doubt the singer’s current wife, Trisha Yearwood — who he tied the knot with in 2005 — is just as famous in the country music crowd.
-Although Garth didn’t meet Trisha till later in his life, he explains why he believes it’s actually a blessing in disguise.
+While Garth’s net worth is nothing short of impressive, there’s no doubt the singer’s current wife, Trisha — with whom he tied the knot in 2005 — is just as famous in the country music crowd.
+Although Garth didn’t meet Trisha until later in his life, he explained why he believes it’s actually a blessing in disguise.

 “If we’d gotten married [earlier], either the career wouldn’t have been what it became or our marriage wouldn’t have lasted,” he exclusively gushed to Closer Weekly in December 2019.
 “I feel very lucky.”